ehassaan/vue-zoomable/README.md

 ### Props

-All props other than `selector` are observable and can be changed after initialization.

 | Name                 | type    | default   | Description                                                                                                                                        |
 | -------------------- | ------- | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |
 | selector             | string  | `* > *`   | Root element to apply transform on.
 Preferrably an `id` on `<div>` or `<g>` tag                                                                    |